This delicious garlic roasted cauliflower is topped with toasted asiago bread crumbs, is a tasty side dish for anything you’re cooking!

-Cauliflower, tossed with a little olive oil, garlic, salt and pepper then roasted in the oven transforms this powerful cruciferous vegetable into a nutty, delicious side dish, especially when topped with toasted bread crumbs.
+The cauliflower is tossed with a little olive oil, garlic, salt and pepper then roasted in the oven which gives it a nutty flavor that’s so good, especially when topped with toasted bread crumbs.
+If you want more cauliflower recipes, this Roasted Broccoli and Cauliflower is also a great option.

 You can even add a little color to your plate by choosing a hue other than white—cauliflower now comes in a variety of colors from orange to green to purple.
 Not only does it contain disease-fighting antioxidants, but it also offers a healthy helping of vitamin C, folate and fiber.